Aemxander/discord-bot/README.md

 # Houhou Discord Bot
 This Discord bot connects to many different APIs and can be added to a Discord server to allow users to get the functionality of the APIs without leaving Discord!

-If you would like to test out the bot you can join the discord server by clicking this [link]!

 ## APIs